-Japanese Bridge or Japanese Covered Bridge (Vietnamese: chùa Cầu) has a history of more than 400 years and is considered a symbol of the prosperity of the ancient land of Hoi An.
-This place has architecture that intersects many cultures from Vietnam – China – Japan with extremely expensive details.
-To learn more, let’s learn a little about this priceless historical place with Vietdreamtravel!
+The Japanese Bridge, or Japanese Covered Bridge (Vietnamese: chùa Cầu), has a history of more than 400 years and is considered a symbol of the prosperity of the ancient land of Hoi An.
+This place has architecture that blends influences from Vietnam, China, and Japan, with extremely expensive details.
+To learn more, let’s explore this priceless historical place with Vietdreamtravel!

 The bridge was originally built by Japanese merchants around the mid-16th century, so it is also called the Japanese bridge.
-According to the legend, the structure was a reassure for the Namazu – a sea monster with a head in India, a body in Vietnam and a tail in Japan; every time Namazu moved, it caused floods and earthquakes in these area.
+According to the legend, the structure was a reassurance for the Namazu, a sea monster with a head in India, a body in Vietnam, and a tail in Japan; every time Namazu moved, it caused floods and earthquakes in these areas.

 In 1653, a temple was built on the northern slope of the bridge, so the bridge was called Chùa Cầu (meaning Pagoda & Bridge), however, it has not worshiped any Buddha.
 In 1719, Lord Nguyen Phuc Chu visited Hoi An and named the bridge “Lai Vien Kieu”, meaning “Bridge to welcome guests from afar”.

-In 1817, 1865, 1915, 1986, the temple was restored and Japanese architecture was replaced with bold Vietnamese – Chinese designs.
-On February 17, 1990, Japanese Bridge in Hoi An was recognized as a national historical and cultural relic.
+In 1817, 1865, 1915, and 1986, the temple was restored, and Japanese architecture was replaced with bold Vietnamese-Chinese designs.
+On February 17, 1990, the Japanese Bridge in Hoi An was recognized as a national historical and cultural relic.

-- Address: 186 Tran Phu, Minh An Ward, Hoi An, Quang Nam
+- Address: 186 Tran Phu, Hoi An Ward, Da Nang City

 - Opening hours: Morning: 9:00 a.m. – 11:00 a.m. – Afternoon: 3:00 p.m. – 10:00 p.m.